 - Have a credit card balance with difficult to manage payments and/or high interest rates

-- Have a cash flow that matches proposed payment terms to ensure balance will be paid in full within promotional window
+- Have a cash flow that matches proposed payment terms to ensure the balance will be paid in full within the promotional window

 - Be committed to eliminating debt

 What Is a Personal Loan?

 A personal loan is a one-time cash payment from a lender to a borrower.
 Terms vary by loan and borrowers may use the money for home renovations, to pay off debt, or for one-time expenses like vacations or weddings.
 Lenders can be banks, credit unions, or even a friend or family member.

 A personal loan process often looks like this: